 The spirit said he could and would show it to his deliverer.
 He changed into a spider and crept into the well-known hole again.
 Paracelsus had kept the stopper all ready in his hand while they talked beside the fir.
-Now clapped the stopper as quick as lightning into the hole, hammered it in firmly with a stone, and made a fresh emblem on it with his knife.
+Now he clapped the stopper as quick as he could into the hole, hammered it in firmly with a stone, and made a fresh emblem on it with his knife.

 The spirit was mad with rage, and shook the fir-tree violently from within in the hope of driving out the stopper that Paracelsus had thrust in.
 But it was in vain.
 The stopper held fast and left him there with little hope of escaping, for the tree stood in a place where the forest would not be cut down because of the great drifts of snow from the mountains.
 Besides, if he should call day and night for help, nobody in that neighbourhood ever ventured near the spot.